-If you're a professional already working with children and would like to enhance your therapeutic skills to include play therapy approaches in your current practice, Deakin’s postgraduate play and childhood courses are a great choice.
+If you're a professional already working with children and would like to enhance your therapeutic skills to include play therapy approaches in your current practice, Deakin’s postgraduate therapeutic play courses are a great choice.

-Study this specialist field through Deakin’s internationally-recognised courses and learn how to work to the benefit of children’s social, emotional and behavioural health - and optimise growth and development.
+Study this specialist field through Deakin’s internationally-recognised courses and learn how to therapeutically support children’s psychological, emotional, behavioural and social health to optimise growth and development.

 Taught by industry experts

-Our staff are practiced teachers.
-They're equipped with overseas teaching experience and are active as pioneering academics in Australian child play therapy research.
+Our staff are experienced mental health practitioners and are active as pioneering academics in Australian play therapy teaching and research.

 We offer a number of professional development and personal interest workshops.
 Whether you're a professional looking to develop your existing skills, or a parent or carer interested to learn more about child play therapy, our workshops can assist.